How can I fairly implement a no-technology policy in my class when a student needs to use a laptop as an accommodation?

 How should I provide extended time on tests?

 Any tests or quizzes that are proctored during the term, excluding final exams, are the responsibility of the faculty to administer, with reasonable accommodations included.
 Extended time may include extending the test period, including timed breaks, separate rooms, and other accommodations as specified on the Faculty Email.
 Please discuss the plan in advance with students and teaching assistants to decide on how these accommodations will be implemented.
 Having a TF or proctor familiar with the course available during tests creates an equitable testing environment for students who may have questions during the examination.
-If timing of the test creates a hardship on the faculty, and other proctors are not available, please contact AEO with as much lead time as possible to determine an alternative test administration plan.

 My classroom is not arranged in an accessible way.
 Do I need to change locations?